mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 I would also like to express my sincere gratitude to the Wazuh Ambassador Program team:
 Katia Bukovac, Raquel Presas Salguero, Carolina Landa, and Francis Jeremiah - for their encouragement, trust, review, and constant support during this project.

-Special thanks to Awwal Ishiaku for his support throughout the development process, and to William
+Special thanks to **Awwal Ishiaku** for his support throughout the development process, and to William
 Weber for testing the project and providing valuable feedback.

 Finally, a huge thank you to Santiago Bassett, CEO of Wazuh, for championing open source and building
 a space where community-driven innovation can truly thrive.

-This project reflects the collaborative spirit of the open-source community, where every suggestion,
+This project reflects the **collaborative spirit of the open-source community**, where every suggestion,
 discussion, and contribution helps strengthen the ecosystem for everyone.

 ## License